dumisanimukuchura/Air-Quality-in-Durban-Part-1-EDA-with-MongoDB/README.md

 - **PyMongo**: A Python driver for MongoDB to interact with the database.

 ## Project Structure
-The project is divided into the f1ollowing steps:
+The project is divided into the following steps:

 ### 1. Prepare Data
 - **Connect to MongoDB**: Establish a connection to the locally hosted MongoDB instance.
 - **Explore Databases and Collections**: List available databases and collections in MongoDB.
-- **View Document Structure**: Examine the structure of a single document to u1.nderstand the dataset.
+- **View Document Structure**: Examine the structure of a single document to understand the dataset.

 ### 2. Exploratory Data Analysis (EDA)
 - **Count Documents**: Determine the total number of documents in the Durban collection.